pzhaojohnson/rnacanvas.draw.bases/README.md

 ### `centerPoint`

-The center point of the bounding box of the nucleobase.
+The center point of the nucleobase.
+(Calculated from its bounding box.)

-Setting its coordinates will move the nucleobase.
+Setting its coordinates will recenter the nucleobase.

 ```typescript
 // recenter the nucleobase on point (92, -112)